MrPixle2022/Documentaion/mongo/find and queries.md

 db.users.find({age:16}, {_id:0})
 ```

-this will return all records where `age` is equal to `16` and will return all data in them except the `_id`
+this will return all documentss where `age` is equal to `16` and will return all data in them except the `_id`

 ---

 ### query:

-to get records based on a condition use a query.
+to get documentss based on a condition use a query.

 syntax: